Beaches

 Playa Chica

-Puerto del Carmen’s prettiest beach is always one of its shortest.
-Aka Pila de la Barrilla, Playa Chica’s most sheltered beach has still crystal clear waters.
+Puerto del Carmen’s prettiest beach is also one of its shortest.
+AKA Pila de la Barrilla, Playa Chica’s most sheltered beach has still crystal clear waters.
 This makes it popular with snorkellers and divers.
-It is also next to a small pier from where all kinds of water sports are avaiable from water skying to parascending.
+It is also next to a small pier from where all kinds of water sports are avaiable from water skiing to parascending.

 Playa Caletón Blanco